Outdoor Living

 Crack Filling – This is the process of pouring hot sealant on cracks to fill them up and prevent them from growing bigger.
 The sealant sticks to the asphalt – stopping water from causing further damage.

-Sealcoating – This is the application of a protective coating to old asphalt pavements to protect their surfaces from elements such water, oils, and weather.
+Sealcoating – This is the application of a protective coating to old asphalt pavements to protect their surfaces from elements such as water, oils, and weather.

 It should be applied every 3-5 years, during the warm season.